37 Funniest Books of All Time

 A Walk in the Woods: Rediscovering America on the Appalachian Trail (Official Guides to the Appalachian Trail)

 Bill Bryson’s comic tale is the official travel guide of the Appalachian Trail, the 2,100 mile stretch along the Eastern seaboard that he calls the “granddaddy of long hikes.”
 In this uproarious account, he chronicles his experience in a book that’s ultimately about the American wilderness—its conservation and its history.
 The topic is secondary to his command of English itself.
 The driest of details becomes comedy gold when spun through his hilariously literary voice.
-Don’t miss these non-fiction books you can read in a day.

 I Feel Bad About My Neck: And Other Thoughts on Being a Woman